Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Introduction

 where $L_p$ is the Lipschitz constant of the $p$-th-order derivative of $f$ (cf. Assumptions~\ref{assum:second_order} and~\ref{assum:high_order}) and $D_{\Phi}(\vz^*,\vz_0)$ is the Bregman distance between the optimal solution $\vz^*=(\vx^*,\vy^*)$ and the initial point $\vz_0=(\vx_0,\vy_0)$ (see Section~\ref{sec:preliminaries} for formal definitions).
-Intuitively, these quantities measure the hardness of solving the saddle point problems and they naturally appear in the complexity bounds of the first-order, second-order and higher-order methods respectively.
+Intuitively, these quantities measure the hardness of solving the saddle point problems and they naturally appear in the complexity bounds of the first-order, second-order and higher-order methods, respectively.

-\textbf{First-order methods.} One of the earliest and simplest methods for solving constrained saddle point problems is the Arrow-Hurwicz method \cite{Arrow1958}, also known as gradient descent ascent\footnote{It corresponds to the projection method for variational inequalities, and the forward-backward method for monotone inclusion problems (see, e.g., \cite{Facchinei2003}).}.
-It is a natural generalization of the projected gradient method for minimax optimization problems and only requires one gradient computation per iteration.
+\textbf{First-order methods.} One of the earliest methods for solving constrained saddle point problems is the Arrow-Hurwicz method \cite{Arrow1958}, also known as gradient descent ascent\footnote{It corresponds to the projection method for variational inequalities, and the forward-backward method for monotone inclusion problems (see, e.g., \cite{Facchinei2003}).}.
 However, this method could fail to converge when the function $f$ in \eqref{eq:minimax} is smooth and only convex-concave, and only achieves a suboptimal iteration complexity of $\bigO(\kappa_1^2\log(1/\epsilon))$ when $f$ is smooth and strongly-convex-strongly-concave \cite{Nesterov2011,Fallah2020}.
 To remedy these issues, Korplevich \cite{Korpelevich1976} and Popov \cite{Popov1980} proposed two different modifications by introducing ``extrapolation'' and ``optimism'' into the Arrow-Hurwicz method, respectively.